LochandQuay/clevernote/README.md

 ## Features

 - User accounts with secure authentication
 - Add and edit notes
 - Organize notes into notebooks
 - Tag notes
 - View notes by notebook or tag
 - Rich Text Editor

+## Project Design

+clevernote was designed and built in a little under two weeks, however additional features are in the works.

+The project was initially drafted in a [proposal][proposal], noting basic features and structure of the project.

+## Technology

+clevernote is a single-page application built with Rails and React.js.

+## Future Implementations and Features

 [clevernote]: http://www.clevernote.site
 [home page]: [http://www.clevernote.space]
+[proposal]: ./docs/README.md